whage/thesis/thesis.md

 It forced me to think more thoroughly, it gave me confidence when changing parts of the program.
 It was much more pleasant to write software like this.
 I became more and more interested in the possibilities of static checking and type systems.
-I started wondering what features other programming languages provide that could further increase programmer productivity and software quality.
+I started wondering what features can programming languages provide to increase programmer productivity and software quality.
 This curiosity led me to choosing type systems as the topic of this work.